monikaratan/monikaratan/README.md

 - 🎨 https://monikaratan.com/art/
 - ✍ https://monikaratan.com/fiction/

-I worked as Associate Consultant at IBM and Capgemini from 2008-2013.
+I worked as SAP PI consultant at IBM and Capgemini from 2008-2013.
 I left my full-time job in 2013, to pursue my own dreams of making digital products.

 I have a B.Tech. in Electronics and Communication Engineering from BIT, Sindri.